gamemanual0/gm0/source/docs/awards/notebook.rst

 Neither way is better,
 but it's good early on to figure out your team's way of acting and writing in a manner that fits it.
+Generally, humor is acceptable, but try to keep jokes down to a minimum (after all, the engineering notebook is meant to be a professional-grade document).

 .. note::
     Having a consistent team brand is important so judges remember you.